flimflam-austin/hugo-cms-test/content/quick_reads/20180314-18-03-15-united-airlines/index.md

       this tragic accident.”
     _key: card-3-eef61ee1-f05a-4ac3-a86d-94df44b262f5
   - order: 3
+    useCheckmark: false
     body: >-
       ## This was NOT the first time a pet died on a United Airlines flight

-      According to the Department of Transportation, 24 animals died on U.S. carriers in 2017 – **75% of those deaths took place on a United Airlines flight**.
+      According to the Department of Transportation, 24 animals died on U.S. carriers in 2017 –**75% of those deaths took place on a United Airlines flight**.
     _key: card-4-102baba9-e8f6-4526-9215-7b25f6d00366
   - order: 4
+    useCheckmark: false
     body: >-
       ## Tuesday: IRGO